Mafyou/CSharpLearn/README.md

 # CSharpLearn
-Repository to try some fancy C# features
+Repository to try some fancy C# features.

-## First project
+## Micro Clean
-Micro Clean Architechture project with C# 12.0 and dotnet 9.0
+Micro Clean Architechture project.

-## Second project (based on the first)
+## Async Await FromResult
-Put the "await" the in an EndPoint the less possible
+Benchmark all the async await and FromResult.